 Fix Windows 10 Login Loop Problem After Updating or Upgrading

 If you have recently updated your computer and following that your Windows 10 computer is stuck at the login screen, here are some tips and tricks to fix this problem.
 Windows 10 login loop problem is a very common problem that people face after updating their computer.
-There are many reasons, why a person can get this issue.
-You just need to identify the problem maker and hence, you would be able to fix it using these following solutions.
+There are many reasons why a person can get this issue.
+You just need to identify the problem maker and, you would be able to fix it using these following solutions.

 Windows 10 Stuck at Login Screen

 There can be a thousand reasons why you have got this problem on your computer.
-However, these following solutions should work on almost all the cases.
+However, these following solutions should work on almost all these cases.

 1. Try Safe Mode

-When you cannot log into your system, this is quite tough to boot into Safe Mode.
+It is quite tough to boot into Safe Mode when you are unable to login to your system.
 However, there is a way you can do that.
 Let’s assume that you are on the login screen.
-You need to click the Power button, hold the Shift button in your computer and click the Restart option.
+You need to click the Power button, hold the Shift button on your computer and click the Restart option.

 When your PC restarts, you can find an option called Troubleshoot.
 Click this button and go to Advanced option.
 Now you need to go to the Startup Settings.
 Following that, you can click the Restart button.
 At last, you will get a screen where you can choose how you want to start your system.
 Make sure you use any of these three modes-